 But this analysis leaves out one particularly important factor—the critics who paid attention to Steppenwolf when they were in the church basement, Christiansen included.

-This legacy of critics attending the little theaters dotted around the city thrives today.
+This legacy of critics attending the little theatres dotted around the city thrives today.
 As Christiansen himself has recognized:

 Brett Neveu, a playwright of international reputation who found an artistic home in Chicago, attests to this, recalling (as quoted in A Theater of Our Own):